Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "...They have masters?"

 "They do.
 Garaaf mighta mentioned ‘em at some point as the Hierarchy.
 That’s a long story, an’ they’re the prey I ultimately wanna crunch in my jaws.
 But not right now.
-Right now, I care about *you.* So...are ‘ya ready ‘fer the adventure of ‘yer life?"
+Right now, I care about *you.* So... are ‘ya ready ‘fer the adventure of ‘yer life?"

 Ukusevi took a deep breath.
 She’d already gone on more adventures than one life really ought to contain, she felt.
 As if upsetting her religion and prompting a civil war weren’t enough for one woman.